PDXPythonPirates/meetup/git-intro/README.md

 1. Optionally delete the merged branch:
   `git branch -d awesome-poetry`

+We can also review old versions of files using `git checkout`.

+1. Make another edit to `poetry.txt`, adding and removing a few lines.
+1. Commit the changes.
+1. Find a previous git hash as the snapshotted version:
+  `git log --oneline`
+1. Roll back to that snapshot:
+  `git checkout HASH poetry.txt`
+1. Verify the contents of the file is the older version:
+  `cat poetry.txt`
+1. Notice the effect on git status:
+  `git status`
+1. See the effect of `restore`:
+  `git restore .`
+  `git status`
+1. Revert changes to last commit:
+  `git reset --hard HEAD`

+> **CAUTION:** `git reset --hard` is a powerful but potentially destructive action.

 ## Key Points

-- Branches are symbolic names that reference commit hashes
+- Branches are symbolic names that reference commit hashes.
-- As commits are made on a branch, the reference is advanced to the most recent commmit
+- As commits are made on a branch, the reference is advanced to the most recent commmit.
+- Use `git checkout BRANCH_NAME` to switch the current active branch.
-- `HEAD` is a special symbolic name that references the current active branch _or_ commit hash (a.k.a. "detached HEAD")
+- `HEAD` is a special symbolic name that references the current active branch _or_ commit hash (a.k.a. "detached HEAD" which means not on a branch).
-- Use `git checkout BRANCH_NAME` to switch the current active branch
+  - `HEAD` changes as you switch branches
+  - `HEAD` advances with commits just like branch names
+- Previous versions of files can be accessed using `git checkout`.

 ## Excercise 2